 For starters, this one’s actually been specifically designed with PC peeps in mind.
 The Stealth 300 was fine for laptops and wireless controllers that came with combined headphone and microphone jacks, but trying to get it to work with an actual PC required a separate splitter – something that’s bundled in with the Atlas Three straight off the bat.

-Of course, a bundled splitter does not a best gaming headset make.
+Of course, a bundled splitter does not instantly make it great.
 Good thing, then, that the Atlas Three also rectifies another big problem I had with the Stealth 300, in that it’s actually a pretty damn good headset for general music listening as well as playing games.
 The Stealth 300 made a good impression when I booted up my gaming test suite back in July, but switching over to my collection of soundtracks in iTunes descended into one big boomy mess.

 Happily, the Atlas Three produces a far more balanced sound than its console cousin, provided you choose the right bass mode, that is.
 On its default setting, the strings and piano sections in my Final Fantasy XV soundtrack sounded a bit thin and limp, but switching over to the second bass mode (indicated by two little beeps as opposed to one on the first mode) was a massive improvement.
 The soundstage opened up dramatically, giving equal weight to both highs and lows as well as plenty of detail in the surrounding percussion.
 Everything from game soundtracks to rock and pop songs sounded excellent on this preset, and the bass felt warm and rich at all times without feeling like it was drowning everything else out as a result.